 From 1997 to 2002, he was also the official within Bank of Valetta responsible for the development of the investment banking sector of the Bank of Valletta Group and also the Bank of Valetta Group's fund management and fund administration companies.

-He has maintained an active involvement in the development of the fund services industry in Malta, and he currently holds a number of non-executive directorships for SICAV's registered in Malta as well as a number of locally registered asset management companies and insurance companies.
+He has maintained an active involvement in the development of the fund services industry in Malta, and he currently holds a number of non-executive directorships for SICAV's registered in Malta as well as a number of locally registered asset management companies.

 David Pullicino is a former Deputy Governor of the Central Bank of Malta.
 He retired in April 2010.
 David was first appointed as Deputy Governor in 1999 and served two successive terms of in that post.
 David has had experience in most operational areas of the Central Bank and was involved in developing strategies and procedures for the areas of the Bank's operations in which he was involved.
 Included in these were the Bank's Banking Office, Investments Office and Payment Systems.

 As Deputy Governor, David was an executive Board Member of the Central Bank of Malta.
 He was also Deputy Chairman of the Bank's Executive Management Committee, member of the Bank's Audit Committee and Investments Committee.